 A cold is what’s called an ‘upper respiratory tract infection’ – your nose and throat may be bunged up, but your lungs are not affected.
 That means if you don’t have an existing chest condition, flying shouldn’t be a problem.

-If you have a lung condition like asthma or COPD, it’s important to check with your doctor first to make sure the combination of flying and having a cold won’t worsen your condition.
+If you have a lung condition like asthma or COPD, it’s essential to check with your doctor first to make sure flying while you have a cold won’t worsen your condition.

-It’s worth bearing in mind that the cold virus is highly contagious and travelling in the enclosed space of an aircraft will leave other people on the flight prone to infection.
-The disease can spread through direct touch, a sneeze, a cough, or via contaminated objects like used tissues or eating and drinking utensils.
+It’s worth bearing in mind that the cold virus is highly contagious, and travelling in the enclosed space of an aircraft will leave other passengers on the flight at risk of infection.
+The disease can spread through direct contact, sneezing or coughing, or via contaminated objects such as used tissues or eating and drinking utensils.

 - Washing your hands more often to remove germs that can be spread by touch, especially after coming into contact with your nose or mouth.